How to Get a Service Dog for Anxiety

 How to Get a Service Dog for Anxiety - Service Dog Certifications

 Anxiety is the most common mental health condition in the U.S., with approximately 40 million adults experiencing the disorder.
-Anxiety can become overwhelming and prevent a person from performing major life tasks.
-In cases where a person with anxiety is unable to function at work, school, or in social situations, a service dog can help them overcome their anxiety.
+In cases where a person with anxiety is unable to function at work, school, or in social situations, a psychiatric service dog can help them get back on the right track.

-A service dog is a highly trained dog that can perform specified tasks or services that the individual with a disability may not be able to accomplish on their own.
-Service dogs are also legally allowed to follow their owners into establishments that are not usually open to animals.
+A psychiatric service dog is a highly trained dog that can perform specific tasks or services that the individual with a disability may not be able to accomplish on their own.
+Service dogs are legally allowed to follow their owners into establishments that are not usually open to animals.
+You can even fly with a service dog for free on planes.

 Guidelines for a Psychiatric Service Dog

 Anxiety stems from a physiological response.
-The brain gauges situations as dangerous, even when they aren’t or if the danger has long gone.
+The brain gauges situations as dangerous, even when a person isn’t actually in danger t or if the danger has long gone.
 The brain then starts the stress reaction (a so-called “fight or flight” response) and releases hormones into the body.
-These hormones initiate the physical effects: hyper-awareness, rise in blood pressure, sweating, increase in heart rate, and quick breathing.
+These hormones then initiate unpleasant physical effects: hyper-awareness, rise in blood pressure, sweating, increase in heart rate, and quick breathing.

 Research has shown that trained psychiatric service dogs can help humans overcome anxiety in several ways: